 And he's been coordinating.

-I I talked to a friend of mine that works in the White House today.
+I talked to a friend of mine that works in the White House today.

-It's not a question of if it's when we get to go in there to help people out.
+It's not a question of if, it's when we get to go in there to help people out.

-There's gonna be devastation.
+There's going to be devastation.

-Uh God forbid there's no loss of life, but you always have these weather warriors that want to, you know, they're gonna stick it out and and they think they can beat Mother Nature, and I don't think they're being particularly smart, but I'm not gonna I'm not gonna send a helicopter and force them out of there.
+God forbid there's no loss of life, but you always have these weather warriors that want to, you know, they're going to stick it out and they think they can beat Mother Nature.

 Everybody's been warned.